 Tuition revenue and discounts: Tuition and fees for instruction, net of scholarships and fellowships, and sales of educational services, are substantially billed and collected prior to the end of each semester.
 Revenues are earned and recognized over the course of each semester as educational services are delivered.
 Notes and accounts receivable from students from services provided from contracts are disclosed in Note 2 of the consolidated financial statements.
-The portion of tuition revenue for the summer terms that is earned subsequent to the years ended June 30, 2023 and 2022, is treated as deferred revenue and is included with student deposits and other current liabilities on the accompanying consolidated statements of financial position.
-The amount of deferred revenue for these summer terms is immaterial to the consolidated financial statements.
+The portion of tuition revenue for the summer terms that is earned subsequent to the years ended June 30, 2023 and 2022, is treated as deferred revenue and is included with student deposits and other current liabilities on the accompanying consolidated statements of financial statements.